Ford will speed shift to SUVs to boost profit, shares

 Among new SUVs in the pipeline are two boxy models aimed at Fiat Chrysler Automobiles NV’s (FCHA.MI) profitable Jeep franchise.

 Ford also plans to take on Tesla Inc (TSLA.O) with a performance-oriented battery electric utility vehicle in 2020 - the first of six new pure electric vehicles due by 2022 as part of Ford’s planned $11 billion investment in electrification.
 “That vehicle is going to be famous without having to shoot it up in space,” Farley said, alluding to the roadster Tesla CEO Elon Musk launched recently with one of his SpaceX rockets.

 Ford will move the Lincoln brand’s focus toward SUVs and electrified cars.
 Lincoln “is committing to electrification across its lineup globally,” with new hybrid electric versions of its future models, Farley said.
 In the push to increase revenue from commercial customers, Ford will update its F-series Super duty pickups, launch the Ranger compact pickup and overhaul its large Transit van in 2019.

+Phoenix dealer Tim Hovik said in an interview on Thursday he was “excited” by the prospect of the performance electric vehicle in 2020, but that the upcoming Bronco SUV was generating the greatest interest among his customers.

+He also said “there will be demand” for a rumored Raptor performance edition of the new Ranger compact pickup as a companion to the larger F-150 Raptor: “We’re out here in the wild, wild west.
+The days’ supply of F-series Raptors is about six hours.”
 Joe Hinrichs, president of global operations, said Ford is cutting costs by reducing the time to develop new models by 20 per cent, and by relying on just five new flexible vehicle architectures.

 Ford’s new model preview is part of a broader effort to regain investor confidence after a turbulent year.